chef/anka-buildkite-plugin/README.md

 By default, the `anka-buildkite-plugin` will only pull the VM from the Anka Registry is missing.
 Set this value to `true` if you wish to pull the VM for every step.

+- `"shrink"`: Remove other local tags to optimize the footprint.

 Example: `true`

 ### `inherit-environment-vars` (optional)